-- Those who intend to apply based on the terms e, f, g, or h should submit the application form to the Entrance Examination Office of Saga University one week earlier than the application deadline. - 3.
-Language proficiency: A good working level of English is required. - 4.
-Arrival in Japan: Applicants should arrive in Japan by March 22, 2019, if admitted.
+- Those who intend to apply based on the terms e, f, g, or h should submit the application form to the Entrance Examination Office of Saga University one month earlier than the application deadline. - 3.
+Language proficiency: A good working level of English is required.